SushyDev/vapor-store/README.md

 Please report

-If you're having any other issues / bugs join our [Discord](https://discord.gg/ZjDTpmf) to report a bug and get support
+If you're having any other issues / bugs join our [Discord](https://discord.gg/ZjDTpmf) to report a bug and get support or open an issue on this repository please.

 ## Support my work